knobik/rpicloud/README.md

 **!!!
 This software is in alpha stage, i dont recommend using it in production !!!**

 # About
 Ever wanted to just "reinstall" your RPi4 node in your cluster without the hussle of pulling the sd card out, flashing it on a PC and putting it back in?
 This is exacly the reason i started this.
+Awsome raspberry pi cluster management software you can host on your PC or one of your nodes.

 My personal cluster is based on RPi4 4/8GB only, so i didnt test it on any other PI revisions.

 # Features
-* Manage pi cluster inventory (TODO: export to ansible)
+* Manage pi cluster inventory, status, etc (TODO: export to ansible)
 * Reboot / Shutdown nodes
 * Netboot node for recovery
 * Backup / Restore node